Hal announced Tuesday that he is retiring from the NFL, Aaron Wilson of the Houston Chronicle reports.

-Hal was limited in Monday's practice due to a hip injury but his full participation Tuesday bodes well for his status this Thursday in a Week 2 matchup with Bengals.
+Hal was limited in Monday's practice due to a hip injury, but his full participation Tuesday bodes well for his status this Thursday in a Week 2 matchup with the Bengals.
 However, if he suffers a setback, expect Marcus Gilchrist to see extended reps on the field.

 A seventh-round draft pick in 2014, Hal is another example of a late-round success story.
-He started 11 games and played in 15 for the Texans last season, supplying 48 tackles, one sack and two interceptions in his third professional campaign.
-The 25-year-old's extension will keep him in Houston through at least 2020 and he should continue his duties as the team's starting free safety.
+He appeared in 15 games (11 starts) for the Texans last season, supplying 48 tackles, one sack and two interceptions in his third professional campaign.
+The 25-year-old's new deal will keep him in Houston through at least 2020, locking him in as the team's starting free safety.

 Hal (illness) is listed as active for Sunday's game against the Packers.

 Hal's illness apparently isn't serious enough to keep him sidelined, so he's slated to start at free safety per usual.

 Hal (illness) is considered questionable for Sunday's matchup against the Packers.

 Hal figures to be able to play through the illness, but if he's unable to give it a go, Corey Moore would likely be in line to start at free safety.